 - 18.4.1 Reports are prepared on a consistent basis and in an agreed standardised format. - 18.4.2 All assumptions in the preparation of each Department's report must be coordinated by the Finance Director to ensure reliability.
-Clarify, approve, and clearly state the key assumptions underlying the reports appropriate in the circumstances.

-18.4.3 The Finance Director must approve and authorise amendments or changes to the report format for the organisation.
+Clarify, approve, and clearly state the key assumptions underlying the reports appropriate in the circumstances. - 18.4.3 The Finance Director must approve and authorise amendments or changes to the report format for the organisation.
 If there is a significant departure from current reporting framework, then the CEO can authorise this to reflect a policy change for the organisation and subsequently obtain approval at the next Board meeting.

-18.5 Reports should be monitored and reviewed periodically.
+18.5 Reports will be monitored and reviewed periodically.

-- 18.5.1 It is the responsibility of the Finance Director to ensure that the reporting framework is reviewed by management, CEO, and the Board as appropriate. - 18.5.2 Budget holder must notify the Finance Director of any budget variance/anomalies on revenue/costs advising how they will impact the Departments Year End Forecast and the plan to recover this variance.
+- 18.5.1 It is the responsibility of the Finance Director to ensure that the reporting framework is reviewed by management, CEO, and the Board as appropriate. - 18.5.2 Budget holders must notify the Finance Director of any budget variance/anomalies on revenue/costs advising how they will impact the Departments Year End Forecast and the plan to recover this variance.

-18.6 Reports should be prepared in an efficient, effective, and timely manner.
+18.6 Reports will be prepared in an efficient, effective, and timely manner.

-- 18.6.1 It is the responsibility of the Finance Director to ensure that the organisation prepares reports in an efficient, effective, and timely manner. - 18.6.2 The current reporting cycle for the organisation is set out in tabular format below:
+18.6.1 It is the responsibility of the Finance Director to ensure that the organisation prepares reports in an efficient, effective, and timely manner.

+18.6.2 The current reporting cycle for the organisation is set out in tabular format below:
-Summary of Athletics Ireland's "Reports" Cycle External Environment Internal Environment Completion Date Organisati onal Responsibi lity Stakehold ers 2 nd N/A Monthly Management Accounts Wednesday of the Month Athletics Ireland Review monthly actual expenditure against Master Budget and Department Budget.
-2 nd Wednesday of the Month Athletics Ireland Master Budget and A week before the Finance Committee Finance Athletics • meeting Director Ireland

-Pack for the Finance Committee N/A be presented to the Athletics Ireland Draft Financial Statements 12 months Management accounts year ended 31st December 28th February CEO / Auditor Financial Financial Statements year ended 31st December 31st March Finance All stakeholde rs
+Summary of Athletics Ireland's "Reports" Cycle External Environment Internal Environment Completion Date Organisati onal Responsibi lity Stakehold ers N/A Monthly Management Accounts 2 nd Wednesday of the Month Finance Director Athletics Ireland N/A Review monthly actual expenditure against Master Budget and Department Budget.
+2 nd Wednesday of the Month Finance Director Athletics Ireland N/A Review actual expenditure against Master Budget and Department Budget and prepare An Accounts Pack for the Finance and Risk Committee A week before the Finance and Risk Committee meeting Finance Director Athletics Ireland N/A Summary Slides of Budget versus actual to be presented to the Board by the CEO A week before Board meeting Finance Director Athletics Ireland Draft Financial Statements 12 months Management accounts year ended 31st December 28th February Finance Director CEO / Auditor Financial Statements Financial Statements year ended 31st December 31st March Finance Director All stakeholde rs

-19. AUDIT/CONGRESS/AGM
+19. Audit/Congress/AGM